akshita-2002/SQL/sqlNotes.md

 - SQL can create , update, delete and retrieve data from databases like mySql , Oracle, PostgreSQL...

+- Microsoft documention can be used to learn SQL.

 ## Database

 - Database -> organized collection of structured data, usually controlled by DBMS.